Jacob Meyers Preview, Player Props: Astros vs. Marlins

-On Tuesday, Jacob Meyers (.200 on-base percentage in past 10 games, 101 points below season-long percentage) and the Houston Astros play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 6:40 PM ET.
+Jacob Meyers -- with an on-base percentage of .229 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Houston Astros against the Miami Marlins, with Jesus Luzardo on the hill, on August 16 at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Marlins.
+In his previous game he had a one-hit performance (1-for-3) against the Marlins.

 Jacob Meyers Game Info & Props vs. the Marlins